-A CONVERSATION WITH SAM VINCENT AND ALI BROWN
+A CHAT WITH SAM AND ALI

 Creative Directors of White Lane

-SV: Nine?
+Sam: Nine?
 Well there’s one.
 Now four.
 No, eight!
 Woops.

-AB: Eight’s my favourite number so let’s go eight.
+Ali: Eight’s my favourite number so let’s go eight.

-AB: Ahh I hate describing myself!
+Ali: Ahh I hate describing myself!
 How about I describe you?

-SV: I think this paints a good description of us.
+Sam: I think this paints a good description of us.

-SV: I like to say that we met with Ali as my teacher, and I her student.
-And we ended up the opposite.
-Now I teach Ali…
+Sam: I like to say that we met with Ali as my teacher, and I her student.

 *Ali punches Sam*

-AB: Sam was one of those people who sneaks into that place in your heart that’s reserved for friends and family that you really care deeply about.
+Ali: Sam was one of those people who sneaks into that place in your heart that’s reserved for friends and family that you really care deeply about.
 I don’t know how he got in there, but I can’t get him out, so have figured he’s there to stay.
 He was a bit of a cheeky rascal at school, but every time I looked at him I saw a pile of buried treasure and I guess it’s been my mission ever since to help him to see the gifts that he has.
 He seriously blows me away with how talented he is.
 I keep telling him that it must have been because he had a super good art teacher, but really he just has a great eye and mind for capturing emotion and telling stories.

 *Laughs, I’m happy to always be a student – but now the teaching/student thing is much more mutual.

-SV: We’re pretty geographically transient – and shoot all over Australia and the globe.
+Sam: We’re pretty geographically transient – and shoot all over Australia and the globe.
 Whenever we are investing in our equipment, we’re always considering how practical it is to travel with it.

-SV: I don’t know if I’d call myself a wedding photographer or film maker.
+Sam: I don’t know if I’d call myself a wedding photographer or film maker.
 I like to be that guy who’s struggling as an artist because I’m more passionate about the art of it rather than making a living from it.
 I think it’s all about celebrating love.
 I find it fascinating that cultures celebrated the love of two people coming together before they even knew other cultures existed.

-AB: I love people!
+Ali: I love people!
 And weddings are such a great gathering of family, friends and community.
 I love street photography too, but people tend to get a bit nervous when a stranger is pointing a camera at them.
 But at weddings I get to point my lens at people and they can’t say no.

 I always used to take a lot of photos at friend’s weddings and fell in love with the whole process.
 I think the thing I love most is revealing to people just how beautiful they are.
 It gives me great joy to capture someone’s personality and beauty and say ‘Hey that’s you!”
 A lot of people aren’t too confident that they look good, so when I am able to capture that special look or raw emotion – ahh, there’s nothing like it.